Item |

 There will again be a Nevada moose hunt for residents.

-The deadline to apply is May 7, 2025 at 11 p.m.
+The deadline to apply is May 13, 2026, at 11 p.m.
 PT.

 Applicants can only apply online.
 You can apply online here.

-Applicants will need to create an account and sign into it to apply.
+Applicants will need to create an account and sign in to it to apply.

 Applicants will need to buy an annual hunting license to apply if they want to build bonus points.
 You can apply without buying the hunting license; however, you will not receive a bonus point(s) if you are unsuccessful in the draw.